lponisio/nimble-ESA-2022/README.md

 All materials for the workshop will be in this GitHub repository.
 If you're familiar with Git/GitHub, you already know how to get all the materials on your computer.
 If you're not, click the (green) "Code" button, and choose the "Download ZIP" option.

-This workshop is organized into four modules:
+This workshop is organized into modules:

+- Presented modules
-1. Overview of `nimble` using a capture-recapture example
+- 1. Overview of `nimble`, intro to Hidden Markov models, fitting a dynamic occypancy model.
+- 2. `nimbleEcology` distributions for capture-recapture, occupancy, dynamic occupancy

+- Bonus modules
+- 1. CJS capture-recapture model with dipper data
-2. Extending models and methods in NIMBLE.
+- 2. Extending models and methods using `nimbleFunction`s for efficiency and generality.
-3. Overview of `nimbleEcology` with a worked hidden Markov model (HMM) example.
-4. Introduction to `nimbleSCR` for spatial capture-recapture, with a worked example.
+- 3. Speeding up spatial capture-recapture (`nimbleSCR`).

 ## Background for the workshop